haskell-waargonaut/waargonaut/README.md

 ### Zippers

-Waargonaut uses zippers for it's decoding which allows for precise control in how you interrogate your JSON input.
+Waargonaut uses zippers for its decoding which allows for precise control in how you interrogate your JSON input.
 Take JSON structures and decode them precisely as you require: